2020 Subaru XV review

 Lane keeping assistance alerts you if you have begun to drift out of your lane on the highway, perhaps through distraction, and can correct the steering gently to help guide you back.

-The XV 2.0i-S (only) improves on this with a Vision assist suite, which uses radar-based sensors to scan behind you.
+The XV Hybrid and 2.0i-S improve on this with a Vision assist suite, which uses radar-based sensors to scan behind you.
 It warns you if you are about to change lanes into the path of an adjacent or overtaking car.
 When you reverse out of a driveway or parking space, it alerts you to vehicles crossing your path to the rear.
 And it can brake the car automatically if it predicts you are about to reverse into a solid object.

 The Australasian New Car Assessment Program (ANCAP) awarded the Subaru XV a five-star rating for safety, its maximum, in May 2017.